AT&T Suspends YouTube Ad Spending as Boycott Over ‘Pedophilia’ Videos Scandal Widens

 In a statement, an AT&T spokesman said, “Until Google can protect our brand from offensive content of any kind, we are removing all advertising from YouTube.”

 The issue — the latest “brand safety” scandal for YouTube — was exposed by vlogger Matt Watson in a Feb.
 17 video.
 Watson discovered that YouTube’s algorithms enabled child predators to secretly connect across a series of videos with young girls engaged in everyday activities like gymnastics or stretching.
-In those videos, members of the so-called “soft-core pedophilia ring” made sexualized comments about the girls and in some cases traded child pornography in the comments section, Watson claimed.
+In those videos, members of what Watson called a “soft-core pedophilia ring” made sexualized comments about the girls and in some cases traded child pornography in the comments section, he claimed.

 Other marketers that have dropped spending with YouTube over the scandal include Disney, Epic Games, McDonald’s and Nestlé.